LarsBehrenberg/IA-prototype/content/posts/claude-monet.md

       On another occasion, Gleyre returned to find Monet on the model’s podium, rearranging the position of the nude female posing for the class.
     sideGalleryImages:
+      - imageTitle:
-      - imageTitle: This is a Monet caricature of a local dignatary called Leon Manchon, sketched in about 1855 (when Monet was 15).
+          This is a Monet caricature of a local dignatary called Leon Manchon, sketched in about 1855 (when Monet was 15).
         imageUrl: /assets/claude-monet-caricature-leon-manchon.jpg
+      - imageTitle:
-      - imageTitle: An early Monet work, from 1858, entitled View at Rouelles.
+          An early Monet work, from 1858, entitled View at Rouelles.
 This painting of a bucolic scene (nb the Poplars) is influenced by Courbet and Corot.
         imageUrl: /assets/claude-monet-view-at-rouelles.jpg
       - imageTitle: A photograph of the rather dashing Claude Monet, aged 25.
         imageUrl: /assets/claude-monet-aged-25.jpg
-  - textTitle: "1865-70: Early successes and failures"
+  - textTitle: '1865-70: Early successes and failures'
     text: >-
       ### Monet was 25 in 1865.
 The next five years were mixed: he had success
       and failure with his work; he had a son; and he had major money worries.